-The Moran Building is a distinctive commercial office building designed with exceptional verve in the Second Empire style and it is one of the last remaining commercial office buildings in that style in Washington.
-This small vernacular building architecturally expresses the pervading spirit of expansive optimism in both Washington and the Nation in the 1880's.
+The Moran Building is a distinctive commercial office building designed in the Second Empire style, one of the last remaining commercial office buildings in that style in Washington.
+This small vernacular building architecturally expresses the pervading spirit of expansive optimism that took hold of both Washington and the nation as a whole in the 1880s.

 Indeed, the naive exuberance of the Moran Building's long G Street facade is similar in spirit to that of the nearby Pension Building, which links Judiciary Square with the surrounding neighborhood.
 The Moran Building has maintained a continuity of use throughout its history and is substantially unaltered from its original appearance from the time of its 1889-1890 construction.

 National Register: September 26, 1983